RafaelLisboa/IMC/README.md

 ![Image](https://github.com/RafaelLisboa/IMC/blob/master/images/AppImage.jpg)

-# IMC
+# BMI

-## Calculadora IMC intuitiva em Kotlin
+## Intuitive BMI calculator in Kotlin

-  Este é meu primeiro projeto nesta linguagem, o aplicativo é bem simples apresenta uma interface de facil uso para qualquer um.
+  This is my first project in this language, the application is very simple and has an easy-to-use interface for anyone.

-## Objetivo
+## Objective

-  Ela realiza o famoso cálculo do IMC (Indice de Massa Corporal) fazendo a relação do peso com a altura a formula é = ** PESO / (ALTURA)² ** esta formula retorna um indice que de acordo com a tabela IMC, informa ao usuario qual a sua sitação:
+  She performs the famous calculation of BMI (Body Mass Index) making the relationship of weight to height the formula is = ** WEIGHT / (HEIGHT) ² ** this formula returns an index that, according to the BMI table, informs the user what their location is:

-###  IMC	CLASSIFICAÇÃO	OBESIDADE (GRAU)
+### BMI CLASSIFICATION OBESITY (DEGREE)

-  MENOR QUE 18,5	MAGREZA	0
+  LESS THAN 18.5 SLIMMING 0

-  ENTRE 18,5 E 24,9	NORMAL	0
+  BETWEEN 18.5 AND 24.9 NORMAL 0

-  ENTRE 25,0 E 29,9	SOBREPESO	I
+  BETWEEN 25.0 AND 29.9 OVERWEIGHT I

-  ENTRE 30,0 E 39,9	OBESIDADE	II
+  BETWEEN 30.0 AND 39.9 OBESITY II

-  MAIOR QUE 40,0	OBESIDADE GRAVE	III
+  GREATER THAN 40.0 SERIOUS OBESITY III

-## Funcionamento
+## Operation

-  O app solicita duas entradas do usuário, para altura e peso, dentro do arquivo MainActivity.kt é realizado todos os calculos do app.
+  The app requests two user inputs, for height and weight, within the MainActivity.kt file, all calculations of the app are performed.

- Setei um Button Click Listener (Que sempre ouve caso o botão enviar seja pressionado), quando pressionado:
+ Setei a Button Click Listener (which always hears if the send button is pressed), when pressed:

- 1 - Ele criar duas variaveis Float recebendo zero e uma boolean chamada erro recebendo false, logo após isso ele tenta converter as entradas do usuário e atribui-las para estas variaveis, caso não consiga ele atribui true a variavel erro e logo solicita que o usuario preencha os campos.
+ 1 - He creates two Float variables receiving zero and a boolean called error receiving false, after that he tries to convert the user's inputs and assign them to these variables, if not, he assigns the variable error to true and then asks the user to fill in the fields.

- 2 - O próximo passo é realizar o calculo da IMC com a formula citada acima e o atribui a variavel result
+ 2 - The next step is to perform the BMI calculation with the formula mentioned above and assign it to the result variable

- 3 - O valor da variavel result cai na função showStatus, que basicamente faz o papel da tabela de classificação
+ 3 - The value of the result variable falls in the showStatus function, which basically plays the role of the classification table

- 4 - Este mesmo valor da result cai em setImage, que assimila o o IMC a uma Imagem de aviso (Apenas um recurso visual)
+ 4 - This same result value falls in setImage, which assimilates the BMI to a warning image (Only a visual resource)

- 5 - Encontrar o Drawable que vai mostrar o resultado da função acima e logo após altera-lo
+ 5 - Find the Drawable that will show the result of the above function and right after changing it

- 6 - Por ultimo, para facilitar o uso ele retira o que foi digitado nos campos para preparar o App para uma nova consulta do usuario
+ 6 - Finally, to make it easier to use it removes what was typed in the fields to prepare the App for a new user consultation